VdW suck-in and suck-on

 By choosing contact area profiles (easier for planar surfaces) one can emulate all kind on nonlinear spring behaviors.

-• (wiki-TODO: Add image of extendable soap bubble skin in rectangular wireframe)
+• (wiki-TODO: Add image of extendable soap bubble skin in rectangular wireframe - and explain the analogy)

 A note on sticking strength